cs-ed/edtech-plan-NHunsicker/README.md

 Classes will be a mixture of whole class discussion, small group discussion and research, and individual practice.

 Most topics and lessons will be introduced in a whole class discussion format.
 We will use slides provided by the curriculum, and modified by the teacher, to help guide us during this time.
-Many topics will also end with us returning to this format.
+Many topics will also end with us returning to this format for a recap of the skills that we practiced.
+This format should present an opportunity to front load any prior knowledge that students will need and also close with a recap of what the big ideas of the lesson were.
 We will be displaying these slides on a television or projector using the teacher computer.

 Some lessons will have students working in groups to research ideas and concepts.
 These groups will then bring their findings back to the class for discussion.
 During this period of time students will be using chromebooks to do this research.
 It is anticipated that students will start with google, google scholar, or wikipedia and branch into other sources as necessary during this time.
 During this period of time the teacher will monitor go guardian for off task behaviors while also moving between groups to help guide discussions.

 Most lessons involve some amount of practice through Ozaria.
+During some lessons students may end up working in pairs on these assignments.
+It is anticipated that some of the more advanced students will voluntarily mentor other students during this time as well.
+The curriculum also includes extension acitivities for students that finish early during these periods of time.
 Students will use chromebooks for this work.
 Students may also choose to use personal headphones during this period of time to make their interactions with Ozaria more immersive.
-During this period of time the teacher will monitor go guardian for off task behaviors while seekings out students who may need more 1 on 1 intervention.
+During this period of time the teacher will monitor go guardian for off task behaviors while seekings out students who may need more 1 on 1 intervention and scaffolding.

+#### Additional Assignment Considerations and School Culture

 It is not anticipated that any homework will be assigned, though it is plausible that we would take 1 or 2 field trips that may require permission slips.
+While not explicitly against the rules, homework within an elective seems like it would be considered outside of the norm.
+At Chico Country Day homework is not typically assigned outside of math practice and assigned readings for English class.

 It is not projected that we will have other types of assignments in this class.

 Assessments will be handled within Ozaria itself.
 The teacher will be able to see student submissions within Ozaria and teachers lacking a background in computer science can compare answers to an answer key.
 Generally Ozaria will not let a student proceed to another task until they've successfully completed all prior tasks.
-At Chico Country Day we do not typically include grades for electives.
-Currently our learning management system, Altitude, does not appear to include the computer science standards, so grade reporting will not be done.
-Assessment will be solely used to determine when to move into more advanced topics.
+At Chico Country Day we do not include grades for electives.
+Currently our learning management system, Altitude, does not appear to include the computer science standards, so there will be no reporting of grades. --Assessment will be solely used to determine when to move into more advanced topics.-- Accountability is typically handled with direct parent contact when necessary and removal from the elective in extreme cases.

 Describe how you will use the above technologies in the class, including in-class activities, homework, assignments, and assessment.
 Justify the use